js7648705/Deep-Learning-Project/README.md

   -	Applied feature engineering to create new features
   -	Evaluated the model by creating classification report and confusion matrix

-**Python Libraries Used for This project: Pandas, NumPy, Matplotlib, Seaborn, Scikit learn/Sklearn, Tensorflow/ Keras
+**Python's libraries used for this project: Pandas, NumPy, Matplotlib, Seaborn, Scikit learn/Sklearn, Tensorflow/Keras**